francescoracciatti/pokedex/README.md

 ## How To
-Refer [HOWTO](HOWTO.md) to find out insights about building, testing, running and customizing Pokedex.
+Refer to [HOWTO](HOWTO.md) to find out insights about building, testing, running and customizing Pokedex.

 ## Endpoints